Dési Bouterse: Early life

 Desiré Delano Bouterse was born on 13 October 1945 in Domburg, located in Suriname's Wanica District.
 He was born in a multiracial family of Amerindian, African, Dutch, French, and Chinese ancestry.
 As a young boy he moved from Domburg to the capital Paramaribo, where he was raised by an aunt.
-He attended St. Jozefschool (a boarding school) and later the Middelbare Handelsschool (roughly equivalent to junior secondary general education), which he did not finish.
+He attended St. Jozefschool (a Catholic boarding school), and later the Middelbare Handelsschool (roughly equivalent to upper-secondary vocational education in business and administration), which he did not finish.

 In 1968, Bouterse moved to the Netherlands, where he was conscripted into the armed forces of the Netherlands (Nederlandse Krijgsmacht).
 After completing his military service, he signed up to train as a non-commissioned officer at the Koninklijke Militaire School in Weert.
 In this period, Bouterse became known as an athlete, and he was chosen as head of the basketball team.

 In 1970, Bouterse married Ingrid Figueira, whom he had known as a teenager in Suriname.
 They had two children: Peggy and Dino.
 Shortly after the marriage, Bouterse was assigned to the Dutch military base in Seedorf, Germany.

 On 11 November 1975, Bouterse returned with his family to Suriname after it gained independence from the Netherlands.
 He wanted to help establish the Surinamese army.
-In 1979, Bouterse accepted a request by Roy Horb to become chairman of a new Surinamese military union (union BoMiKa; Bond voor Militair Kader).
+In 1979, Bouterse accepted a request by Roy Horb to become chairman of a new Surinamese military workers' union (Bomika; Bond voor Militair Kader).